learn-co-curriculum/ruby-oo-advanced-class-methods-finders-constructors-and-operators/README.md

 ## Class Operators

 Additionally, class methods might provide a global operation on data.
-Imagine that one of the csvs we were provided with has peoples' names in lowercase letters.
+Imagine that one of the csvs we were provided with has people's names in lowercase letters.
 We want proper capitalization.
 We can build a class method `Person.normalize_names`

 ```ruby
 class Person